Imágenes de páginas

 EPUB

 of a favage for war, which makes little alteration in his manner of living.
 In early times accordingly, the men were all warriors, and every known art was exercised by women; which is the cafe at prefent of American favages.
-And even after arts were fo much improved as to be exercised by men, none who could bear arms. were exempted from war.
-In feudal governments, the military fpirit was carried to a great height: all gentlemen were foldiers. by profeffion; and every other art was despised, as low, if not contemptible..
+And even after arts were fo much improved as to be exercised by men, none who could bear arms were exempted from war.
+In feudal governments, the military fpirit was carried to a great height: all gentlemen were foldiers. by profeffion; and every other art was defpifed, as low, if not contemptible..

 [ocr errors]